 - Distance from Bolzano: 1 hour 15 minutes, 60 km

-The Puez Geisler Nature Park is also one of the best places to hike in South Tyrol.
+The Puez Geisler Nature Park is also among the best places to hike in South Tyrol.
 The park was founded in 1977 and covers about 10 hectares.
-According to many from here, you can see the most beautiful part of the Dolomites, and the idyllic environment is accompanied by peace and quiet, mostly you can only hear the sound of nature.
+According to many from here, you can see the most beautiful part of the Dolomites, and the idyllic environment is accompanied by peace; you can only hear the sound of nature.

 - Address: Puez-Geisler Nature Park